S4adirrama/somnium-job-finder/README.md

 # Somnium Job Finder Platform

 Welcome to the Somnium Job Finder Platform, a comprehensive job search application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 This platform is tailored specifically for Somnium, allowing users to search for job listings, view job details, and apply for positions at Somnium.
+This app developed for Kokshetau Digital Hackathon powered ny Aqmola IT Hub and Somnium company!

 ## Features